Klaus Bondam: Politics

 Klaus Bondam was in the political party Radikale Venstre and ran for mayor of Copenhagen in November 2005.
 The party's city council representation grew from five to seven seats.
 This was not enough to secure the mayorship.
 He was instead named Mayor of the Technical and Environmental Committee.
 He resigned in 2010 and left the party in 2013.
 He is no longer active in Danish politics.

 In 2011, Bondam was announced as the new head of the Danish Cultural Institute in Brussels, Belgium.
 In February 2014, he came back to Denmark and became the head of the Danish Cyclists' Federation.

 Personal life

-Bondam is openly gay, he has entered into registered partnership with his partner, architect Jacob Camp since 2004, they married later and they live in Odsherred.
+Bondam is openly gay; he has entered into a registered partnership with his partner, architect Jacob Camp since 2004.
+They later married, and they live in Odsherred.